Last updated 04/03/2021

 Have there been any COVID-19 cases at UC?
 What will happen if there is a case?

-While there are no current cases (or suspected cases) of COVID-19 at UC, we have developed a health care plan for students, outlining possible scenarios if a case of COVID-19 were to be suspected or confirmed.
+While there are no current cases (or suspected cases) of COVID-19 at UC, we have developed a healthcare plan for students, outlining possible scenarios if a case of COVID-19 were to be suspected or confirmed.
 We will also inform you immediately should a suspected or confirmed case occur.
+We have also produced healthcare plans for staff and our resident tutors.
+We have apartments that we have kept vacant as isolation wings if required while students await any test results.

 Is UC going to close?